 We, as a community of young children and parents, seek to create a cooperative learning program that facilitates social, spiritual, emotional, physical, and intellectual growth in a loving, supportive atmosphere.
 We will nurture a respect for self, others, and nature while providing a safe environment for our children to stretch their imaginations and to explore their interests.

 To maintain an open family atmosphere at GWM, parents are welcome anytime even it is not their teaching day.
 This might be especially helpful when a child is transitioning into the program or having difficulty.
 No prior notice is necessary.
 Teaching parents are also welcome to bring their younger child with them on their working days.
+We have a limited number of tag-a-long spots.

 Learning Philosophy at Grow with Me